Sneheel/upes-fipi-jigyasa/README.md

 ## Acknowledgments

-The front end is based on the HTML, Bootstrap.
+The front end is based on the HTML, CSS, Bootstrap.
 The back end is based on django.

 #### For any issues contact me at:
-shubham__jaswal@hotmail.com
+shivamsneheel@gmail.com